Can you get a mortgage on benefits? – what you need to know

 Which mortgage lenders accept benefits?

-A number of mortgage lenders will accept applications from homebuyers who are on benefits as long as they meet the qualifying criteria.
+A number of mortgage lenders will accept applications from homebuyers whose income includes state benefit payments as long as they meet the qualifying criteria.
 These include Halifax, Nationwide and Coventry Building Society, but you will find that each mortgage lender may differ in the types of benefits they accept and how much of the benefit payment can be considered as income.
+A far more significant number of lenders will include state benefit payments in affordability calculations if it is not the only source of income - while some will allow the total amount of state benefits to be used, others will allow a proportion.

 You can search for the best mortgage deals based on your property purchase criteria using our mortgage rate comparison tool which returns the best mortgage deals from over 90 lenders in the market.